Follow this simple step-by-step process to make sure you qualify for as much college financial aid as possible.

 Keep in mind national scholarships are much more competitive and often times much harder to attain than local scholarships.
 Even though the awarded amounts on national scholarships may be higher, you most likely have a better chance of getting a scholarship from a local business or organization.

 Step 5: Review your SAR.
 (December - April)

 After filing the FAFSA, you will receive a Student Aid Report (SAR).
 Correct any mistakes online by logging into your student aid account.
 Also add additional colleges where you would like your information to be sent.

-The EFC information from on your SAR will be sent to the financial aid office at the colleges that you indicated on your FAFSA form.
+The Expected Family Contribution (EFC) information from on your SAR will be sent to the financial aid office at the colleges that you indicated on your FAFSA form.
 Each college then takes that amount and subtracts the EFC from their total cost of attendance.
 That figure is your family's demonstrated financial need for that particular college.
 Financial need will be different for each college you apply to because each college's total cost of education is different.

 Remember, when your financial aid package arrives, read it over carefully.
 Decide if you want to accept any of or the entire award.
 Pay attention to instructions the school gives you.
 You may have to complete additional paperwork to fully accept the award.
 Accepting your award by the school’s specified deadline will safeguard it.
 However, if you feel that the award does not fully meet your financial needs or your needs have changed due to illness, unemployment or for some other reason, you can try appealing the award.
 Make sure to have documentation that supports your request.
 Many schools will take a second look at your package, if asked.

 If you receive multiple financial aid packages, take note of which expenses are included in each school’s total cost of attendance when you compare.
 Also, pay attention to what kind of aid each school is offering your family.
 One school might meet a higher percentage of your need, but may do so with a greater proportion of loans.
 Sometimes, a school with a higher sticker price could end up costing your family less in the long run due to a better net price.